VictorKMaina/Neighbourhood/README.md

 ## Usage

-Once you have install Angular, you can use the Angular CLI to run the application on a local server.
+Once you have installed Angular, you can use the Angular CLI to run the application on a local server.

 ```
 ng serve